rkuma183/wilsonmar.github.io/_posts/2016-06-08-jenkins-plugins.md

    PROTIP: The "full stage view" will be needed when there are more stages going across the screen.

+   ### Build History #

 0. To return to the menu with Build History, <br />
    click the item/job name in the breadcrumbs or press command+left arrow.

 0. Click one of the jobs in the Build History section in http://.../job/box/5/

    Notice the number in the URL corresponds to the number listed.

+   PROTIP: The time of the run is the server's time, not your local time on your laptop.

 0. Click "Console Output" for log details created that run.